alshdavid-labs/portfolio/README.md

 Zip was in the process of releasing a native mobile application for Android and iOS, the problem was in the way the existing service was separated.

 Zip currently provides two finance products, ZipMoney and ZipPay.

 Originally, Zip was known as ZipMoney and only offered ZipMoney, which is a finance product which facilitated loans larger than a certain threshold.

 The then ZipMoney wanted to release a product which targeted loans lower than the ZipMoney threshold and so they introduced the ZipPay product.

-To simplify the development process and reduce development time, ZipPay was simply a redeployment of the ZipMoney monolith with adjusted configurations and hosted on separate domains.
+To simplify the development process and reduce development time, ZipPay was simply a redeployment of the ZipMoney monolith with adjusted configurations.

+The ZipPay service was hosted on separate servers and domains.
 Essentially, two entirely separate services, united only in branding.

-This worked fantastically for a number of years, but with the native app on the horizon, the two service model didn't make sense in the context of a single app.
+This worked fantastically for a number of years, but with the native app on the horizon, the two service model didn't make sense in the context of the single entry point the native app provided.

 <br>
 <p align="center"><img src="img/zip-original.png"  width="700px"/></p>
 <p align="center"><i>Architecture of starting point</i></p>
 <br>

-Zip required uniting the two separate user stores into a single user store which both services would verify against.
+Zip required uniting the two separate user stores into a single user store.

+The existing ZipPay and ZipMoney services would verify against this new service to authenticate user actions.

 To do this there were two challenges, the implementation of an SSO technology and the migration of millions of records.

-Originally, users of both services were required to sign up twice using the same email.
+Originally, if a user wanted to use both services, they were required to sign up twice using the same email.

 The original services did not enforce things like email verification, they also allowed users to sign up using Facebook which would often have users using email addresses which were different to their own.

+Due to not having access to user credentials, simply mass migrating user details to a new user store would result in prompting every user to change their password at login.

 We wanted to introduce a minimally invasive experience to users and there for we determined an on-demand migration was required.

-This is because we don't have the capability to simply mass migrate user details to a new user store due to not having access to their passwords.

 Using an on-demand approach gave us momentary access to their credentials upon login.
 This access triggered migration logic intended to identify a possible corresponding account in the alternate service.